PhysiCell-Tools/python-loader/man/docstring/pcdl_make_cell_vtk.md

 positional arguments:
   path                  path to the PhysiCell output directory or a
                         outputnnnnnnnn.xml file. default is . .
+  attribute             listing of mcds.get_cell_df dataframe column names,
+                        used for cell attributes. default is a single term: cell_type.

 options:
   -h, --help            show this help message and exit